rust-lang/triagebot/pr_prefs_backoffice.md

 Access authorization is handled by GitHub, so users will need to be logged in GitHub and authorize this Github Application.

 Access to this backoffice is granted only to GitHub users that are members of a Rust project team (teams are defined [here](https://github.com/rust-lang/team/tree/HEAD/teams)).
-Only specific Rust teams are allowed to use this backoffice (mostly for testing purposes, to switch users to the new workflow slowly).
+Only specific Rust teams are allowed to use this backoffice (mostly for testing purposes, to gradually onboard users to the new workflow).
 Teams allowed are defined in the env var `NEW_PR_ASSIGNMENT_TEAMS` (see `.env.sample`).

 Teams members are expected to set their own review preferences using this backoffice.
 In case a team member didn't yet set their own preferences, these defaults will be applied:
 - Max 5 pull requests assigned (see constant `PREF_MAX_ASSIGNED_PRS`)
-- 20 days before a notification is sent for a pull request assigned that is waiting for review (see constant `PREF_ALLOW_PING_AFTER_DAYS`)
+- 15 days before a notification is sent for a pull request assigned that is waiting for review (see constant `PREF_ALLOW_PING_AFTER_DAYS`)

 ## How to locally run this backoffice